Internet-Draft OAuth Mission Offline Attenuation August 2026

 10. Relationship to Other Delegation

-Offline attenuation sits beside two other narrowing mechanisms: Authorization-Server-mediated delegation (the issuance profile's act chain and Token Exchange), which narrows at the issuer, online, so the issuer observes each delegation; and Child Mission Delegation ([I-D.draft-mcguinness-oauth-mission-child-delegation]), which creates a separate Child Mission with its own mission_id, lifecycle, and approval.
+Offline attenuation sits beside two other narrowing mechanisms: Authorization-Server-mediated delegation (the issuance profile's act chain and Token Exchange), which narrows at the issuer, online, so the issuer observes each delegation; and Mission Child Delegation ([I-D.draft-mcguinness-oauth-mission-child-delegation]), which creates a separate Child Mission with its own mission_id, lifecycle, and approval.
 The Mission Child Delegation profile sets out how the three differ.
 Offline attenuation creates no new Mission: every child rides the same mission claim and dies with the same Mission.
 Use offline attenuation when a sub-agent needs a narrower token under the same Mission, fast, at fan-out scale; use a Child Mission when it needs its own durable, separately revocable Mission.

-11. Worked Example
+12. Worked Example

 {